CSCfi/csc-user-guide/docs/cloud/csc_notebooks/getting_started.md

    [see the instructions on how to create new user account](../../../accounts/how-to-create-new-user-account/).
 2. Send email to <notebooks@csc.fi> to request workspace owner rights.
 Please include your CSC user account in the mail.
    We will add the capability to create your own workspaces to your account.
+3. Login to [CSC Notebooks](https://notebooks-beta.rahtiapp.fi/welcome) and check that you got workspace ower rights:
-3. Once the access is given, a new entry *Manage workspaces* in the left navigation bar will appear.
-Use *Create workspace* button to create a workspace.
+It worked, if you see 'Manage workspaces' tab in the left panel.
+You can now use the *Create workspace* button to create a new workspace.

 ### Creating an application in the workspace

 Open *Manage workspaces* in the left navigation and select the workspace you want to work on.
-Create a new application through *Application creation wizard* or *Use simple editor* -buttons.
+Create a new application through *Application wizard* or *Application form* -buttons.

 **Application template** Template provides the base features for your application.
 Most of the templates are based on container images maintained by Notebooks team.
 Take a look at the [image sources in notebook-images repository.](https://github.com/CSCfi/notebook-images/tree/master/builds){target="_blank"}

 **Application name** Give a valid meaningful name.
+This is the name under which participants will see the notebook in the list of notebooks.

 **Application description** Fill a detailed description to helps users to understand more about the application.

+**Container image** Pre-filled based on chosen Application template.
-**Container image** For advanced use cases.
-You can customize the container image the application uses by building your own image, uploading it to a public image registry (such as docker-registry in Rahti, DockerHub or Quay.io) and pointing *Container image* to it.
-See [instructions for creating custom images](./custom_image.md).
+Advanced usage: If you need different setup from what is provided in [image sources in notebook-images repository.](https://github.com/CSCfi/notebook-images/tree/master/builds), you can also build your own image, upload it to a public image registry (such as docker-registry in Rahti, DockerHub or Quay.io) and pointing *Container image* to it.

 **Labels** Select the default labels or create custom labels.
 Labels are useful in searching applications.
 The icon for the application is also selected based on assigned labels.